ADVANCED TV HERSTORY KICKS OFF FALL SEASON WITH LIVE APPEARANCES

 Adobe Creative Suite, especially Premiere Pro and Audition; Avid Pro Tools

-Experience with professional sound design and production sound mixing for film and radio.
+Professional sound design and production sound mixing for film and radio; performer and filmmaker.

 Northwestern University, Evanston, IL